-Let’s start with three key variables that will determine how long your SEO strategy takes to work.
+Let’s start with three key variables that will determine how long your SEO efforts take to work.

-Wanting quick SEO results is one thing, but even if those changes occur quickly, it doesn’t Marketing and SEO specialists stress this point to every business they work with.
+Wanting quick SEO results is one thing, but even if those changes occur quickly, results don’t.
+Marketing and SEO specialists stress this point to every business they work with.
 Don’t assume that finetuning your website for SEO will instantaneously fix your problems.
-The time it takes for your to SEO ranking to update after a single fix is the last of your concerns – you need to be thinking long term.
+The time it takes for your SEO ranking to update after a single fix is the last of your concerns – you need to be thinking long term.

-The way you use these keywords determines the success of your SEO strategy, however.
-Old SEO strategy said that the more you use a keyword the more likely your page is to appear higher up on the search page – but that doesn’t work anymore.
-After the practice of “keyword stuffing” became popular, where websites would load pages with keywords in order to attract people to their site, search engines refined the algorithm to be more sophisticated.
+The way you use these keywords determines your SEO success.
+The old mantra that using more keywords make your website more search engine friendly is just not true anymore.
+After the practice of “keyword stuffing” became popular, where websites would load pages with keywords in order to attract people to their site, Google and other engines refined the algorithm to be more sophisticated.

-Your ability to use keywords in a smart and honest way will determine the speed and success of your SEO strategy.
+Your ability to use keywords in a smart and honest way will determine the speed and success of your SEO efforts.